imagej/imagej.github.io/_pages/plugins/bigstitcher/icp-refinement.md

 -   **Simple (chromatic aberration)**: will try to correct chromatic aberrations by transforming channels (all tiles of one channel will be transformed the same way).
 -   **Simple (all together)**: will try to both refine the tile alignment and correct chromatic aberrations in one step.
 If you have multiple illuminations (and have not selected one of them yet), they will also be aligned.

-{% include info-box content='For **chromatic aberration correction**, it is necessary to detect the same interest points in all channels, so only use that if your sample has autofluorescent structures visible in all channels or you added fiducial beads that fluoresce in all channels' %}
+{% include notice icon="info" content='For **chromatic aberration correction**, it is necessary to detect the same interest points in all channels, so only use that if your sample has autofluorescent structures visible in all channels or you added fiducial beads that fluoresce in all channels' %}

 ## Expert refinement